-Seasonal allergies can make summer, spring, and fall less exciting for anyone who experiences them, however there are some simple things you can do to help.
+One of the special things about living in the mountains of Rossland, Trail BC, and Castlegar is the disticntness of the seasons and the accompanying flora.
+However, seasonal allergies can make summer, spring, and fall less exciting for anyone who experiences them.
 Many people with seasonal allergies (also knows as hayfever or allergic rhinitis) experience symptoms such as itchy eyes and nose, runny nose, stuffy nose, post nasal drip, sore throat, sneezing, coughing, itching and sometimes hives.
 Below are some simple tips to stop these symptoms so you can get back to enjoying the rest of your summer!

 - Keep your windows closed.

 - As hard as this may be in the summer, keeping your window closed really helps eliminate pollens from getting inside.
 In general, the highest pollen count is in the morning so at the very least, keeping the window shut at night can be helpful for people with seasonal allergies.
 There are many factors that affect the release of pollen (plant species, wind, rain, etc.) therefore paying attention to these factors and knowing which ones affect you the most will give you an idea of when you should keep the window closed.